rpoole444/cos-livewire-fe/README.md

 - Interactive calendar built with FullCalendar for browsing local events.
 - Admin dashboard to review and manage submitted events.
-- Soft-deleted artist profiles can be recovered via the dedicated [Artist Restore](/artist-restore) page.
 - Responsive interface developed with TypeScript and Tailwind CSS.

 ## Learning Goals